na-na-hi/renget/archive/chrprompt2.md

 Q1: What's the most important thing to have in a relationship?
 Q2: Do you accept pets and/or hugs?
 Asking for a friend.
 Q3: Favourite ship, and !>a ship you'd carry to the grave (not tell anyone).
+Q4: Despite being a fujo, are there any straight ships that you like?

 ###Chespin
 Q1: Have you ever thought about hiring a craftsmon to turn cotton into a true bed?
 Q2: What's comfier for sleeping?
 Warm room or cold room?
+Q3: Do you have blood or sap in you?
+Or both?
+Q4: What's the deal with that brown spot on the back of your head?
+Can I poke it?

 ###Wooper
 Q1: Can you share some of your favorite human folklore?
 Q2: How do you get along with your fellow Wooper, Cheesecake?
+Q3: Do you prefer saltwater or freshwater?
+Can you tolerate both or only one?
+Q4: I know you and Chespin are best friends forever, but what's one thing you dislike about him?

 ###Smith
 Q1: Furret seems pretty cute.
 Does she ever do anything that scares you?
 Q2: How much time do you spend with that Porygon2 you discovered?
+Q3: How much can you lift?

 ###Furret
 Q1: Smith seems like a tough guy.
 Does he ever do anything nice for you?
 Q2: How did you get interested in fashion?
+Q3: How much can *you* lift?

 ###Togetic
 Q1: What would you do if you saw someone making a mess of the storeroom?
 Q2: Have you considered selling your Joy Dust?
+Q3: What are your thoughts on Team Buckler?
+Have you accepted their apology after the Dewott incident?

 ###Kiyo
 Q1: What is your body count?